 OOrchids have captivated mankind for thousands of years and we still love them today.
 Their flowers bloom in a myriad of interesting colors and forms, from simple and elegant to complex and exotic.
 Their aesthetic beauty makes people happy and creates a calming, stress free environment wherever they are found.
 What usually begins as a curious fascination with orchids often turns into an outright obsession and many amateur growers have turned into passionate collectors.

 There is a common perception that orchids are difficult to grow but most orchids are not quite as intimidating as you might think.
 Orchids grow in the same conditions as many common houseplants and are usually no more difficult to care for.
 With a few simple tips you’ll be growing beautiful orchids in your home in no time.

 - Orchids like bright light but not direct light so keep them near a sunny window or under a grow light.
 Not getting enough light is the number one reason orchids fail to bloom.

 - Overwatering is one of the most common mistakes that lead to orchids failing, but you don’t want to let them get too dry either.
 In general, orchids can be watered every 4-7 days during warmer weather and every 7-10 days during cool weather.
 Keep in mind that orchids’ needs vary significantly from one variety to the next, so check with one of our expert staff to ensure your watering schedule is right for your particular orchid.

 - Keep to a regular fertilizing schedule with an orchid fertilizer.
-Fort Collins Nursery carries bags of specially designed orchid fertilizer as well as orchid potting mix and potting media to keep your orchids well-fed and happy.
+Fort Collins Nursery carries specially designed orchid fertilizer as well as orchid potting mix and potting media to keep your orchids well-fed and happy.

 - Don’t repot orchids while in bloom unless absolutely necessary.
 A flower that is repotted while blooming is likely to drop its flowers, sometimes almost immediately.